CoChangeFinder/CoChangeFinder/README.md

 ## Getting Started

 ### Experimental environment
 * We implemented our experiment on Google Colab environment.
-As the limitation of GPU RAM for Google Colab free tier users, to successfully replicate the experiment, you have to subscribe Google Colab Pro+ and switch GPU class to premium with HIGH RAM by selecting Runtime -> Change runtime type.
+As the limitation of GPU RAM for Google Colab free tier users, to successfully replicate the experiment, you have to subscribe Google Colab Pro+ and switch GPU class to premium A100 GPU with HIGH RAM by selecting Runtime -> Change runtime type.
 * We use Google drive as the file system.
 Please ensure the google drive have the enough storage (~2.6GB)

 ### Package dependencies